 Internationally, in a European parliament resolution of 21 May 2008 on women and science, the European Union has noted the importance of equality prevailing in the world of scientists.
-Equality is also established already in article 141 of the treaty establishing the European Community, which was continued in the Council Directive 76/207/EEG on the implementation of the principle of equal treatment of men and women as regards access to employment, vocational training and promotion, and working conditions.
+Equality is also established already in article 141 of the treaty establishing the European Community.
 See also The European Parliament resolution of 27 September 2007 on equality between women and men in the European Union - 2007.
 The Council of Europe has a declaration on equality of women and men.
 Through its Recommendation 1229 (1994), the Council of Europe's Parliamentary Assembly has also expressed itself on equality between women and men.
 The United Nations has a Convention on the Elimination of all Forms of Discrimination against women.
 It has been ratified by Sweden, which through a supplementary protocol gives individual women the right to lodge a complaint to the UN if their country does not live up to the commitment it made under the convention to counteract discrimination and to promote equality.

 According to the Discrimination Act, sexual harassment entails "conduct of a sexual nature that violates someone’s dignity".
 Regulations concerning sexual harassment can also be found in the higher education ordinance's chapters 1 & 10, förordningen för SLU (SFS 1993:221) (the ordinance for SLU), indirectly in the Work Environment Act's (SFS 1977:1160) 2 kap.
 2 § och 3 kap.
 2 § and in the laws on anställningsskydd (SFS 1982:80) (employment security) and the Public Employment Act (SFS 1994:260).
 See also Regeringsformens 1 kap.
 2 § och 2 kap 16 § (the Constitution's Chapter 1, Par.
 2 and Chapter 2, Par.
 16).